lukemcfarlane/ember-google-map-wiki/Examples.md

 ## Basic map with a given zoom and position

-1. Create a new Ember application (supposing here that you already have installed `ember-cli`
+1. Create a new Ember application (supposing here that you already have installed `ember-cli`).
+In a terminal, type:

     ```bash
     ember new google-map-demo